-Cancer of the uterus begins from abnormal cells in the lining of the uterus (endometrium), the muscle tissue (myometrium), or the connective tissue supporting the endometrium (stroma).
+Cancer of the uterus occurs when cells become abnormal and start growing and multiplying out of control.
+It is also known as uterine cancer and can begin in the lining of the uterus (endometrium), the muscle tissue (myometrium), or the connective tissue supporting the endometrium (stroma).
 Uterine cancer can be either endometrial cancer (around 95% of all uterine cancers) or the less common uterine sarcoma.

 On this page you will find information on:

 - How common is cancer of the uterus?

 - What are the risk factors?